Forest Park (Queens): Landscape features

-Strack Pond is a glacial kettle pond located inside the park near Woodhaven Boulevard and Forest Park Drive.
+Forest Park originally had no waterways and only two small bodies of water when it was established.
+The first, Strack Pond, is a glacial kettle pond located inside the park near Woodhaven Boulevard and Forest Park Drive.
 The pond, named after a local resident killed in the Vietnam War, was buried in 1966 and restored four decades later.
+Another kettle pond, the 1.1 acre Jackson Pond, stood at the intersection of Myrtle Avenue and Park Drive South until it was infilled in 1966.
+The pond was used for ice skating during the winter, and it hosted fishing, swimming, and model boat sailing during the summer.